apache/zookeeper/zookeeper-website/README.md

 #### Step 5 — Publish API docs and update the docs nav link

-Java API documentation is generated by the Maven build and published separately on `asf-site` under `content/apidocs/` (for example `content/apidocs/zookeeper-server/index.html`).
-It is not part of the React website build output.
+Java API documentation is generated by the Maven build and published separately on `asf-site`.
+Current API docs live under `content/apidocs/` (for example `content/apidocs/zookeeper-server/index.html`).
+Versioned archive API docs should live under the docs archive, for example `content/released-docs/r3.9.6/apidocs/zookeeper-server/index.html`.

 After generating API docs for the new release, copy them to `asf-site`: